-CUSMA, also referred to as USMCA or T-MEC, is a free trade agreement between Canada, the United States, and Mexico that will come into effect as of July 1st, 2020.
+CUSMA, also referred to as USMCA or T-MEC, is a free trade agreement between Canada, the United States, and Mexico that came into effect as of July 1st, 2020.
 Rather than being viewed as a wholly new agreement, it has been characterized as NAFTA 2.0.

 We hosted a webinar that goes over all the most importance changes that will come into effect with CUSMA.

 A new certificate will be required as of July 1, 2020.
 Both electronic and digital signatures will be acceptable.

 Audits and Claims

 Be sure to retain documentation for 6 years.
 Claims can be made for 4 years from date of import into Canada.

 The de minimis threshold has increased to $150 for duties, and $40 for sales tax into Canada.
 The U.S. rate will remain the same at $800.